Beta Environment Notice

 Switch the current page to Markdown for fast agent reading, or download it as a .md file.

 # TDM Protocol Specs Summary: Public protocol guide for TDM.
 This page documents the SDK and CLI surface, the MCP session-state helper, AgentPay interoperability guidance, and the published HTTP API.
-Status: Public protocol documentation Topics: - TDM protocol documentation - SDK and CLI surface - MCP session-state runtime - agent payment interoperability Packages: - tdm-sdk - bundled-mcp-runtime - tdm-agentpay Commands: - tdm login - tdm fuel - tdm sweep - tdm stats - tdm_get_session_state
+Status: Public protocol documentation Topics: - TDM protocol documentation - SDK and CLI surface - MCP session-state runtime - agent payment interoperability Packages: - tdm-sdk - bundled-mcp-runtime - tdm-agentpay Commands: - tdm connect - tdm fuel - tdm sweep - tdm stats - tdm_get_session_state

 This page documents only the public TDM contract.
 It focuses on installable packages, published commands, and documented HTTP requests.